MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/Jlink/README.md

 Then "Target" "Connect".
 If all its OK you is connected and can manual read the internal flash and saving it.

-Install Simplicity Commande from Silabs homepage.
+Install Simplicity Commander from Silabs homepage.
 Copy the JLinkARM.dll(W32) / JLink_x64.dll(W64) from your working folder to Simplicity Commander folder.
 Starting Simplicity Commander.